 Managing Growth.
 Over the last few years, we have had to manage our business both through periods of rapid growth, the economic downturn and the current recovering economic environment.
 Our Net sales increased from \$221.5 million in 2001 to \$1.1 billion in 2007 and decreased to \$927.8 million in 2008 and \$831.2 million in 2009.
 During the year ended December 31, 2010, our Net sales increased to \$1.1 billion.
-For the three months ended March 31, 2011, our Net sales were \$325.8 million.
+For the six months ended June 30, 2011, our Net sales were \$668.1 million.
 In the past, our growth has placed, and may continue to place, a strain on our management, production, product distribution network, information systems and other resources.
 In response to these types of challenges, management has continued to enhance operating and financial infrastructure, as appropriate.
 In addition, during 2007 through 2009, we had to manage a decline in sales as a result of the macroeconomic environment.
 During this period, we had to manage our cost structure to contain costs.
 Going forward, we expect our expenditures to enhance our operating and financial infrastructure, as well as expenditures for advertising and other marketing-related activities, will continue to be made as the continued growth in the business allows us the ability to invest.
 However, these expenditures may be limited by lower than planned sales or an inflationary cost environment.

 Gross Margins.
 Our gross margin is primarily impacted by fixed cost leverage, the cost of raw materials, operational efficiency, product, channel and geographic mix, volume incentives offered to certain retail accounts and costs associated with new product introductions.
-We experienced increases in the price of certain raw materials during the first quarter of 2010, but prices stabilized for the remainder of the year.
-We expect to experience an increase in raw materials during 2011.
+We experienced increases in the price of certain raw materials during the six months ended June 30, 2011, and expect the price of certain raw materials to continue to increase during the remainder of 2011.
 Future increases in raw material prices could have a negative impact on our gross margin if we do not raise prices to cover increased cost.
 Our gross margin can also be impacted by our operational efficiencies, including the particular levels of utilization at our three manufacturing facilities.
 We have made significant investments in our manufacturing infrastructure and have significant available manufacturing capacity.
 If we increase our Net sales significantly the effect of this operating leverage could have a significant positive impact on our gross margin.
 Our margins are also impacted by the growth in our Retail channel as sales in our Retail channel are at wholesale prices whereas sales in our Direct channel are at retail prices.
 Additionally, our overall product mix has shifted to mattresses and other products over the last several years, which has impacted our gross margins because mattresses generally carry lower margins than pillows and are sold with lower margin products such as foundations and bed frames.
-We expect our gross margins to be up for the full year 2011 through continued productivity programs and volume leverage partially offset by increased commodity costs and geographic mix.
+We expect our gross margins to be up for the full year 2011 through continued productivity programs and volume leverage partially offset by increased commodity costs.